-Self Treatment For Shoulder Pain Caused By The Deltoid Muscle
+Self Treatment For Shoulder Pain Caused By The Deltoid Muscles

-Do you know that small knots in the deltoid muscle can cause pain and weakness throughout the shoulder area?
+Do you know that small knots and other dysfunction in the deltoid muscles can cause pain and weakness throughout the shoulder area?

 If you are suffering with unresolved shoulder pain and weakness consider Claire Davies The Trigger Point Therapy Workbook: Your Self-Treatment Guide for Pain Relief.
 Mr. Davies explain the trigger point phenomenon and muscle pain in everyday language.
 But what makes this book worth its weight in gold are the individual muscle trigger point treatments that Davies has compiled.
 His diagrams and step by step instructions help you locate which muscles are contributing to your pain, how to find the trigger point and treat it.
 He also provides stretching and strengthening exercises for each muscle.
 It takes time and practice to master finding trigger points, but once you learn you have a tool and method to help relieve muscle pain throughout the body.
 If you suffer with shoulder pain and weakness I highly recommend this book.
 Relieving trigger points in the deltoid muscles have helped many people resolve shoulder issues.
 This book is a must have for anyone interested in finding the cause and treating muscle pain.